 Cancer Chat is our online forum where you can share experiences.

 Leukaemia support organisations

-It provides a range of support services to patients and their carers, including a 24-hour CARE Line, support groups, patient and carer conferences, nurse education days and information and literature.
+It provides a range of support services to patients and their carers, including information, support groups, patient and carer conferences, and nurse education days.

 The CLL Support Organisation provides information and support to people with chronic lymphocytic leukaemia and their carers.
 It also promotes research into the treatment of CLL.

 Anthony Nolan runs one of the largest bone marrow donor databases in the world.
 It has regional centres which are listed on its website.
 It also provides information about being a stem cell or bone marrow donor.

 It is looking for people in good health aged 16–30 to join the Anthony Nolan register.
 In particular, they need more young men and people from black and minority ethnic communities to sign up.

 General enquiries: 0303 303 0303, open Monday to Friday 9am to 5pm